dogmaticcentral/CG/README.md

  A general note: throughout the pipeline, you will find scripts disabled by having exit() right on the top of the file.
  These are the scripts that drop tables and/or store without checking.
 Enable them by commenting the exit line.
  (The advice is to put the comment back in once the script is done.)

+ A general note no. 2: all scripts that take an argument issue their usage statement.

 ### Config file
  You can set some recurring constants - such as data directories or mysql conf file(s) -